Does divorce hurt your credit score? The quick answer is “yes.” But only in some situations.

 Your credit score is hurt when your debts are not paid in a timely manner.
 At the end of a divorce case, you will probably end up being responsible for some – or all – of the debts in your name as well as some – or all – of the joint debts.

 Joint debts are debts that both you and your spouse agreed to be responsible for when you created the account.
-Examples of potential joint debts are mortgages, joint credit cards (not where you spouse is just an authorized user), car loans, and apartment rent.
+Examples of potential joint debts are mortgages, joint credit cards (not where your spouse is just an authorized user), car loans, and apartment rentals.
 Your relationship with the creditor or lender is not affected by your divorce order.

 Now suppose that the credit card, above, was only in the Husband’s name.
 When the couple gets a divorce, the judge could require the Wife to pay a portion of the credit card balance.
 If she fails to pay what the judge ordered, her credit will not be affected – since she has no legal/contractual relationship with the credit card company.
 However, the Wife could be sued by her then ex-Husband for the extra amount he had to pay.
 Any judgment rendered against her could hurt her credit rating.